-Director of College Communications + External Relations
+Director, College Communications + External Relations

-Director of Facilities and Safety
+Director, Facilities and Safety

-Dean of Students
+Associate Vice President, Student Affairs + Dean of Students

 Chief of Public Safety

-Vice President of Institutional Advancement + External Relations
+Vice President, Institutional Advancement + External Relations

-Associate Director of Network Administration
+Associate Director, Network Administration

-Director, Student Life and Housing
+Assistant Dean, Student Affairs + Student Life and Housing

-Interim Chief Financial Officer
+Vice President, Business Affairs + Chief Financial Officer